Close Menu

 When his big sister does the exact same thing, his reaction is completely different.

-When my daughter pulls out the whiteboard, she isn’t giving instructions.
-She’s starting a game.
-And he wants in.
+When she pulls out the whiteboard, she is not giving instructions.

 How to Set Up a Sibling Learning Space at Home